Skip to content

 Importing and exporting power helps manage our system, keep rates affordable for customers, and reduces greenhouse gas emissions in other jurisdictions in North America still reliant on coal or natural gas-fired electricity.

-From 2019 to 2023, B.C. was a net exporter of electricity.
-And over the last 15 years, we were a net importer in seven of those years and a net exporter in the other eight.
-2023 was an extraordinary year as a result of the historic drought – and we had net imports of about 11,000 gigawatt hours of electricity.
+Over the last 15 years, we were a net importer in seven of those years and a net exporter in the other eight.
+Imports are part of our strategy to manage load and resource balances.

 Climate change affects both the magnitude and the likelihood of significant weather events or patterns and underscores the benefits of our diverse and flexible hydroelectric system.